2025XLife/Project-01/README.md

 ```
 We also prepare the minimal dataset in `./world_model+ranking_module/data`. `sample_data.json` includes the metadata, diet information, exercise information, sleep information. `sample_meal_01.jpg` is the diet image.

-1. Model config.
+2.Model config.
 In `model_config.py`, the `default` settings can be used directly, which are consistent with the experimental configuration reported in our paper.
 Notably, X-Life supports all open-source LLMs and VLMs.
 ```bash
 vim world_model/model_config.py
 ```
-1. Training.
+3.Training.
 The `train()` in `main.py` handles the model training process.
 During training, it reports the loss and Pearson correlation coefficient (Pearson’s r) at each epoch.
 When saving checkpoints, the model with the best Pearson’s r on the validation set is selected and stored as the optimal model.
 Users are required to modify `image_dir`, `data_path`, `save_dir` and `get_training_config() `.
 After configuring the parameters, run the following command to train the model：
 ```bash
 python main.py
 ```

-1. Evaluation.
+4.Evaluation.
 After training is completed, the model can be evaluated by switching it to `trainer.evaluate()`.
 The model will output the predicted CGM values along with the corresponding evaluation metrics.
 The code is shown below:
 ```bash
 python main.py
 ```

-1. Multi-stage alignment.
+5.Multi-stage alignment.
 We follow the official [repo](https://github.com/eric-mitchell/direct-preference-optimization) to complete multi-stage alignment, enabling the model to output personalized lifestyle prescriptions.

 ### 3. 🛡️ Security Module

 A security module based on retrieval-augmented generation is designed to enforce safety constraints and reduce hallucination risk of lifestyle prescriptions.
-We use [Qwen3-8B] (https://huggingface.co/collections/Qwen/qwen3) as the backbone.
+We use [Qwen3-8B](https://huggingface.co/collections/Qwen/qwen3) as the backbone.
 The designed system prompt is in `./security_module/prompt.json`.

 ### 4. 🧬 Multi-omics Model